PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 But let us switch to the perspective of this handsome, relaxed traveller.

 As he approached the two he thought: “How odd; a pair of urchins in rags.
-One of which with impeccable boots.”.
+One of which with impeccable boots.”

 And, this traveller thought, how did they get to be holding Jack's cow?
 The hasty lad Jack had been trying to sell it for too much coin; he seemed desperate, but would not change his mind on the price.
 “I wonder?” he thought, on all counts.